 Bill Browning is interested in the interaction of the built and natural environment and how that supports health and wellbeing.
 In 1991, he founded Green Development Services at the Rocky Mountain Institute.
 Clients included Wal-Mart, the White House, Disney, LucasFilm and the Sydney 2000 Olympic Village.
 In 2006, Bill co-founded Terrapin Bright Green LLC, an environmental strategies research and consulting firm.
 He advises corporations, governments, and large-scale real estate developments.
 Clients include PNB Malaysia, New Songdo City, Interface, Google, Bank of America and the National Geographic Society.
 His work has been featured in the Wall Street Journal, the New York Times, the Washington Post, Elle and Popular Science, and he has been interviewed by NPR, CNN, Reuters and PBS.
 Bill writes and lectures on sustainable design and building practices and is co-author of Green Development: Integrating Ecology and Real Estate; A primer on Sustainable Building; Greening the Building and the Bottom Line and many other publications.
 Bill received a Bachelor’s degree in Environmental Design, University of Colorado and Master of Science in Real Estate Development, MIT.
 In 2001 he was selected honorary member of the American Institute of Architects, in 2004 he received the U.S. Green Building Council’s Leadership Award and in 2015 the American Society of Interior Designers’ Design for Humanity Award.

-Virginia Davies is an entrepreneur with startups in the social activist and fitness realms.
-She is Co-Founder of Forever Fit Science and took up sprinting in her fifties.
-She came to the realization that while she considered herself active and healthy, she wasn’t sure if she had the ability to run and play with her grandchildren.
-She started researching sprint training and became passionate about its exercise benefits.
+Virginia Davies is a business and social enterprise entrepreneur.
 She is a former Bank of Montreal executive officer whose responsibilities included worldwide legal and accounting Taxation.
 Virginia sat on the Board of Directors of the Mortgage Corporation and the Pension Society of the Bank.
 She also served as Vice President of Capital Partners for the United Nations Foundation and has been a consultant to the Government of Canada, International Fund for Agricultural Development and other Non-Government Organizations and to a private practice law firm.
 Virginia started her career with the Canadian Department of Justice.
 She received her LLB, Masters in Law and SJD (doctorate) from the University of Toronto and is a graduate of the Advanced Management Program at Harvard Business School.
 She has two children and three grandchildren.

 Donna De Costanzo As Director, Eastern Region for the Climate & Clean Energy program at the Natural Resources Defense Council (NRDC), Donna oversees NRDC’s work on climate and clean energy across the Eastern states and advocates for the implementation of policies that increase the deployment of energy efficiency, renewable energy, and clean transportation options.
 Prior to NRDC, Donna was Counsel to the New York City Council’s Committee on Environmental Protection, where she advised the Speaker and Council Members on environmental policy and crafted legislation on various issues, including sustainability planning, climate change, clean energy, air and water quality, endangered species, and green procurement.
 Before joining the New York City Council, Donna was an Assistant Regional Counsel in the Waste & Toxic Substances branch of the U.S. Environmental Protection Agency, Region II.
 She holds a BS in biological sciences from Cornell University and a JD from New York University School of Law.